terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/ApplicationLayering.txt

     If there is any processing required (converting JavaBean etc), then that part must be cut-off from controller and must be delegated to helper classes.

-    Helper class exists to improve the visibility of Controller; hence, it is OK to think of it as a part of Controller.
+    The existance of Helper class improves the visibility of Controller; hence, it is OK to think as a part of Controller.
-    (Helper class is similar to private methods of Controller)
+    (Similar to private methods of Controller)

 |